emcoglab/ldm-query/README.md

 If you use Python for more than just this, you may want to use [`virtualenv`][virtualenv] to isolate the packages you install, but this is not strictly necessary.

-Finally, once all these modules are installed, you can run LDM-Query from the command line like:
+Finally, once all these modules are installed, you can run LDM-Query from the command line.
+First go to the directory you cloned to.
+On Mac and Linux this is done with `cd`:

+    cd <path-to-cloned-ldm-query>

+Then invoke the program like:

     python ldm-query.py